OCHA-DAP/hdx-python-scraper/docs/main.md

         output_hxltags:
           - "#severity+economic+num"

+The casualties mini scraper reads from a file that has data for only one admin unit which is specified using adm_single.
+The latest row by date is obtained by specifying date_col and date_type (which can be date, year or int):

+      casualties:
+        source: "OHCHR"
+        dataset: "ukraine-key-figures-2022"
+        format: "csv"
+        headers: 2
+        date_col: "Date"
+        date_type: "date"
+        adm_single: "UKN"
+        input_cols:
+          - "Civilian casualities(OHCHR) - Killed"
+          - "Civilian casualities(OHCHR) - Injured"
+        output_cols:
+          - "CiviliansKilled"
+          - "CiviliansInjured"
+        output_hxltags:
+          - "#affected+killed"
+          - "#affected+injured"

 The population mini scraper configuration directly provides metadata for source, source_url and the download location given by url only taking the source date from the dataset.
 The scraper pulls subnational data so adm_cols defines both a country column “alpha_3” and an admin 1 pcode column “ADM1_PCODE”.